cortexrd/Knack-Toolkit-Library/README.md

 -   **getFieldDescription**: Returns the description text from the field ID parameter.

-### Using field's Description text box as flags to trigger special behavior
+### Using field's Description text box as keywords to trigger special behavior

 In the Builder, when you edit a field in the schema view, there's a Description text box, where you can put your own notes, as a developer.
 Now, this can also be used by the KTL to trigger special behavior.
-You can add the flag at the end of your description, or on a separate line, as you wish.
+You can add the keyword at the end of your description, or on a separate line, as you wish.
 Here is the list:

--   **TO_UPPERCASE**: to convert text to uppercase in real-time
+-   **\_uc**: to convert text to uppercase in real-time

--   **IS_IP_ADDRESS**: TODO: enforce IP format, with automatic colons and hex char real-time validation.
+-   **\_ip**: enforce IP format, with automatic colons and hex char real-time validation (not yet implemented).

 ## Views